Scaling limit of boundary random walks: A martingale problem approach: introduction

 In parallel, significant efforts have been devoted to establishing rigorous scaling limits for discrete systems that approximate these diffusions.
 Erhard et al.~\cite{Erhard2024} proved a functional central limit theorem for general Brownian motions on the half-line.
 Their result is a Trotter--Kato type result which characterizes convergence via the generators of the approximating processes.
 In addition, they provide quantitative {\it Berry-Esseen} estimates in the vague topology at fixed times.
 A key aspect of their contribution is the identification of a complete phase diagram for the possible limiting processes—such as reflected, absorbed, sticky, elastic, and mixed Brownian motions—according to the scaling of the transition rates at the origin.

-In this present work, we offer an alternative and fully probabilistic approach to this problem by directly constructing the general Brownian motion as the scaling limit of a family of boundary random walks.
-Using a martingale problem formulation and weak convergence techniques, we establish the convergence of these discrete models to the General Brownian motion on the half-line in the $J_1$-Skorokhod topology.
+In this present work, we offer an alternative and fully probabilistic approach to this problem by directly constructing Brownian-type processes as the scaling limit of a family of boundary random walks.
+Using a martingale problem formulation and weak convergence techniques, we establish the convergence of these discrete models to the Brownian motions on the half-line in the $J_1$-Skorokhod topology.

 A central and novel feature of our method is the detailed asymptotic analysis of the local time at the boundary for the discrete random walks.
 Unlike previous approaches, which treat boundary behavior implicitly or through the generator, we make the local time a primary object of study.
 This discrete local time quantifies how much time the walk spends near the origin and serves as a microscopic proxy for boundary interaction.